DataDog/integrations-core/oom_kill/README.md

 ```

 **Note**: Kernel version 4.11 or later is required for the OOM Kill check to work.
-In addition, Windows andCentOS/RHEL versions earlier than 8 are not supported.
+In addition, Windows and CentOS/RHEL versions earlier than 8 are not supported.

 ### Configuration